-My name is Winston Hearn, and I am interested in life.
-Life in all its glory, horror, and mundanity.
-I read a lot in the interest of living an examined life, and this blog is where I post links I want to reference later and thoughts stemming from recent readings.
+My name is Winston Hearn, and I am interested in all aspects of life.
+I read a lot of essays and articles and this blog is where I post links I want to reference later and thoughts stemming from recent readings.

 I'm @justwinston on Twitter.

 I write front-end code and make videos for a living, find out more here.

 Hey cool you can make gifs with the tumblr dashboard now.

 This is the written version of the presentation I gave in October for CSSDevConf in Estes Park Colorado.
 If you want a much better thought out and presented essay on the same lines, I recommend Frank Chimero’s "What Screens Want".
 Seriously, his is much better.

 This talk is not about the technical aspects of css animations and transitions.
 Those are much better learned in the context of a tutorial online or reading the docs.
 I could probably spend an hour exploring them, but I’d get bored after 10 minutes and then how could I hold your attention?

 So I’m going to focus on what motion is in the context of user interfaces, how it’s valuable, and some philosophical principles for how to employ it.
 I am interested in the design of interfaces not in how they look, but how they respond.